 What health problems do Labrador Shar Pei mix dogs have?

-A Shar Pei and Lab mix has a life expectancy of 8 to 12 years, but several conditions can affect its health.
+As mentioned in the first paragraph a Shar-Pei and Lab mix has a life expectancy of 8 to 10 years, but several conditions can affect its health.

 As in most large dogs, hip and elbow dysplasia is common in this crossbreed.
 It’s also vulnerable to developing infections and allergies between its skin folds.
 Histiocytoma, a skin cancer, also commonly affects Shar Peis.
 This serious skin condition could manifest in the Shar Pei Lab cross as well.